Advice & Hacks

 This doesn't mean that a whole load of stress and time has been wasted, we're saying this because soon you'll be embarking on a new section of life, and you'll have the opportunity to improve yourself, learn from previous mistakes and excel in your studies.

 University is like your Narnia.
-Once you've adventured through your uni journey and out of the other side, you'll be a different person and will have opened the doors to a whole world of opportunities.
+Once you've adventured through your uni journey and out at the other side, you'll be a different person and will have opened the doors to a whole world of opportunities.
 Employers are more interested in someone who's been through all that and gained real world experience than some grades you got three or four years ago.

 In reality, most employers are interested in your university grades, and A-level results just don't equate to that much in the grand scheme of things.